smallpinkmouse/virtualmorph/README.md

 Ball Python illustration generator.
 You can generate any kind of morph illustration.
+You can use the generated images for your artwork, SNS icons, commercial advertisements, etc.

 This program is written in JavaScript.
 Here is no Python language code.